Assia-Elguerch/Assia-Elguerch/README.md

 #### I am a computer science student and young professional
 ![I am a computer science student and young professional](https://github.com/Assia-Elguerch/Assia-Elguerch/blob/main/Black%20Minimalist%20Corporate%20Business%20Personal%20Profile%20LinkedIn%20Banner.png)

-I am passionate about computer science, especially artificial intelligence and quantum computing.
+I am passionate about computer science, especially artificial intelligence and Cyber Security.
 A variety of activities and competitions were part of my life.
 I am interested in working on projects, being an entrepreneur, and making a lasting impact on the next generation.

 Skills:  Front End Web dev .
 AI  .
 Cyber Security .
 Robotics  .
 Problem Solving